My ongoing journey to a balanced and healthier mind, body and soul

 And, no I didn't get any better at Art.

-My IBS symptoms weren't the only worry (constipation, diarrhea, abdominal pain, and lack of motivation to name a few).
+I had never addressed my health back in France, and coming to London increased my health issues threefold.
+Going through stressful jobs, with bad eating habits, smoking, drinking etc took my body to a very unhealthy place.
+As a result, I was diagnosed with Irritable Bowel Syndrome (IBS).
+My IBS symptoms weren't the only worry (constipation, diarrhoea, abdominal pain, and lack of motivation, to name a few).
 I also was constantly tired.
-I had a heavy history of antibiotics use which clearly disrupted my bowel's microflora.
-I am French and France is one of the biggest consumer of antibiotics in the world!
+I had a long history of antibiotic use, which clearly disrupted my bowel's microflora.
+I am French and France is one of the biggest consumers of antibiotics in the world!
 Over 633 million daily doses of antibiotics are being prescribed yearly in my country alone!

 My way back to a healthier lifestyleGiving up smoking:

 Having smoked since I was 11 years old, I was ready to give up.
 This was one of the hardest things I've ever had to do.
 It took me four attempts before succeeding.
 I strongly recommend you to do it with someone.
 A friend, a partner, a work-colleague; someone who is as committed as you are.
 It helps a lot.
 After my fourth attempt, it worked... at last!

 My friend, on the other hand, tried a different approach than me.
 He was a big chocolate eater and a very heavy smoker (as he'd like to call himself a "chain